GAMS-dev/gamspy/docs/user/whatisgamspy.rst

 Why is GAMSPy fast?
 ===================

-GAMSPy delegates the expensive assignment and solve statements to GAMS execution system.
+GAMSPy delegates the expensive assignment and solve statements to the GAMS execution system.
 Set-based operations are at the core of the GAMSPy and GAMS execution system.
 For example, in many optimization libraries what you would write your equations as given in the ``Other Libraries`` block below: